Lexari0/Sketchbook/wiki/api/http_endpoints.md

 ### `GET` `/api/gallery/items`

-Provides a list of items in the gallery
+Provides a list of items in the gallery.

 Parameters: